Kalan-Lab/lsaBGC-Pan/README.md

 ✔️ Bioconda installation tested on both macOS & Linux with easy-to-use Docker image & wrapper script also coming soon!

+✔️ BSD-3 License & no uploading of data to webservers = support for industry research

 ### Documentation:

 Documentation and three separate tutorials showing application to: